macsible/macsible/README.md

 bash scripts/create_fork_files.sh
 ```

-This will create the following files based on the examples found in the src directory:
+This will create the following files based on the examples found in the templates directory:

 - config.yml
 - config.local.yml